-- i. if the volume is less than or equal to 350 cubic metres the small volume tables may be used: or - ii. if the volume is 1000 cubic metres or less the small volume tables may be used if a qualified person for the reuse site has determined that this volume of soil at that standard would not result in an increase in risk relative to the risk upon which the standards were developed, based upon an assessment of the potential contaminant receivers and contaminant pathways, the distribution and thickness of the excess soil, and the specific use of the excess soil; - C. Potable tables must be used unless the requirements set out Section 35 of O. Reg.
-153/04 for use of non-potable tables are met (modified as necessary to apply to a reuse site rather than to the submission of a record of site condition for filing); - D. If the final placement of the excess soil is to be within 30m of a water body then near a water body tables must be used; - E. Shallow soil tables must be used if: - i.
-If the reuse site is at a property that has more than 1/3 of its area covered by 2 meters or less in depth beneath the soil surface, excluding any non-soil surface treatment such as asphalt, concrete or aggregate; or - ii.
-If there is or would be a separation distance of less than 0.8 m between the bottom of the gravel crush of an existing or future building associated with the beneficial purpose and the top of the capillary fringe, or if the depth to the water table is less than 3 m from the surface of the soil; - F. If the previous rules require both the use of shallow soil tables and the use of near a water body tables then the lower standard for each chemical applies when comparing the two tables: - G. Stratified standards tables may only be applied in compliance with the conditions in section 3; - H. The excess soil standard selected within a table is the standard that relates to the property use of the reuse site as determined using the rules in section 4; - I. The excess soil standard includes the applicable Leachate Screening Level, if any, determined using the rules in section 6; and - J. The standard complies with the rules for specific circumstances in this Part of this document.
+- 1.if the volume is less than or equal to 350 cubic metres the small volume tables shall be used; or - 2.if the volume is 1000 cubic metres or less the small volume tables shall only be used if a qualified person for the project area has determined that this volume of soil at that standard would not result in an increase in risk relative to the risk upon which the standards were developed, based upon an assessment of the potential contaminant receivers and contaminant pathways, the distribution and thickness of the excess soil, and the specific use of the excess soil. - iii.
+The project leader and qualified persons must evaluate the potential cumulative impact of fill of various qualities.
+For example, when selecting the tables for small volume excess soil standards, existing reuse site conditions must be evaluated, including whether existing soil at the reuse site is or suspected of being impacted, or if the sum of the volume of the excess soil being brought to the reuse site and the volume of known or potentially impacted soil currently at the reuse site is greater than 350 cubic metres. - iv.
+Conditions can exist at a site for which the assumptions used to develop the excess soil standards are not valid.
+Some of these conditions are presented in Appendix 1.
+The qualified person must consider these when determining whether the overall site conditions are appropriate for use of the standards such that he/she can sign the declarations required. - v.
+Potable tables must be used unless the requirements set out Section 35 of O. Reg.
+153/04 for use of non-potable tables are met (modified as necessary to apply to a reuse site rather than to the submission of a record of site condition for filing). - vi.
+If the final placement of the excess soil is to be within 30m of a waterbody then near a water body tables must be used. - vii.
+Shallow soil tables must be used if: - 1. the reuse site is at a property that has more than 1/3 of its area covered by 2 meters or less in depth beneath the soil surface, excluding any non-soil surface treatment such as asphalt, concrete or aggregate; or - 2. the contaminants of potential concern are volatile compounds (as described in the Rationale document) and there is or would be a separation distance of less than 0.8 m between the bottom of the gravel crush of an existing or future building associated with the beneficial purpose and the top of the capillary fringe, or if the depth to the water table is less than 3 metres from the surface of the soil. - viii.
+If the previous rules require both the use of shallow soil tables and the use of near a water body tables then the lower standard for each chemical applies when comparing the two tables; - ix.
+Stratified standards tables shall only be applied in compliance with the conditions in section 3;

+- x.
+The excess soil standard selected within a table is the standard that relates to the property use of the reuse site as determined using the rules in section 4; - xi.
+The excess soil standard includes the applicable Leachate Screening Level, if any, determined using the rules in section 6; and - xii.
+The standard complies with the rules for specific circumstances in this Part of this document.

-3. Stratified standards tables may only be used if the reuse site and final placement comply with the following conditions:
+3) Stratified standards tables shall only be used if the reuse site and final placement comply with the following conditions: